Mercer Island, Washington: Parks and recreation

 Luther Burbank Park covers 77 acre of land and has 0.75 mile of waterfront.
 The park has a public boat dock and fishing pier, a swimming beach, an amphitheater, tennis courts, barbecues and picnic facilities, and an off-leash dog area.
 The city assumed maintenance of the park on January 1, 2003, from King County, which had purchased the park land in 1969.

 The Aubrey Davis Park is atop the I-90 tunnel entrances.
 This park has softball fields, tennis courts, basketball courts, picnic shelters, and the Freeway Sculpture Park.
 Due to its location atop the I-90 tunnel, the park is also locally referred to as "The Lid."

 Pioneer Park covers 113 acre and has equestrian, bicycle, and hiking trails.
 Deane's Children's Park, also known as "Dragon Park", is a small park with playground equipment including a large concrete dragon structure.

 Clarke Beach is located at the south end of Mercer Island and is home to the annual polar bear swim on New Year's Day.

 Mercer Island also has many smaller parks maintained by the city, some of which have waterfront access.
 In 2010, the city built a well in Rotary Park to supply the area with water in the event of a major disaster, specifically an earthquake.

 Culture

 Sister cities

-Mercer Island's sister city, as designated by Sister Cities International, is Thonon-les-Bains, France.
+Since 2000, Mercer Island's sister city has been Thonon-les-Bains, France.